-You can use the tractor beam of your CC or shuttle to capture various types of space-borne objects.
-Once the target is selected, selecting this indicator will activate the tractor beam.
-You can click on this icon to turn the system on or off.
-Note that your craft must be within 0.25km of the target before the tractor beam will engage.
+Use for your CC or shuttle to capture various types of objects.
+Once the target is selected, this button will activate the tractor beam.
+Click to turn on or off.
+You must be within 0.25km of the target before the tractor beam will engage.

-AUTOPILOT (A/P)
+AUTOPILOT (A/P) MODES